KingNaranja/Pc-master-race/README.md

 ### Context
 The Context API provides a way to pass data through the component tree without having to manually pass them down at each level.
-While this can't replace how useful *Redux* and Redux middleware is, *you actually don’t really need to install any external libraries for state management*.
+While this can't replace how useful *Redux* and Redux middleware is, you *don’t need to install any external libraries for state management*.

 PCMR makes use of the `useState`, `useEffect` and `useReducer` React Hooks to share stateful logic between components.